 It will be safe to say that consumers in the lower income bracket will not feel the added pressure of VAT since their expenses are usually minimal and on the lower end.
 However, middle-class consumers (earning more than AED 20,000 a month), who tend to have bloated expenses, are likely to be heavily impacted by this tax.
 After all, high-end entertainment services, designer products, and other luxury goods and services will now cost more.
 Let’s look at the effects of VAT on specific products and services:

-Utilities and rent
+Utilities and Rent

 Since rent is exempted from VAT, consumers will not find any changes in rents due to tax.
 However, utilities like water and electricity will see a 5% rise.
-Therefore, consumers must add this increase in their monthly budgets.
+Therefore, consumers must add this increase to their monthly budgets.

 Buying a car will become costlier in the UAE.
-The car prices are already rising and the fuel costs too.
+The car prices are already rising and, the fuel costs too.
 With the addition of 5% VAT, it will just become costlier.
 Additionally, you will have to spend more on your driver’s license, parking, insurance, and car registration.
 Fortunately, local public transport and international flights are exempted from VAT.

 Food and Beverages